Batman: Gotham Knight: Have I Got a Story for You (Studio 4°C)

 Have I Got a Story for You was written by Josh Olson and animated by Studio 4°C.

 A street kid meets with his three friends at a skate park, to which all three of them claim to have seen Batman earlier that day.
-Batman's battle with the Man in Black, a high-tech criminal, is told in reverse chronological order with three very different interpretations of Batman's form and abilities (in the style of the 1950 film Rashomon): one describes him as a living shadow that can melt away and reappear at will (similar to the Vampire Batman from the Batman & Dracula trilogy); another describes him as a half-human, half-bat creature (similar to the Man-Bat); and lastly, one describes him as a combat robot that can leap tall buildings in a single bound.
+Batman's battle with the Man in Black, a high-tech criminal, is told in reverse chronological order with three different interpretations of Batman's form and abilities (in the style of the 1950 film Rashomon): one describes him as a living shadow that can melt away and reappear at will (similar to the Vampire Batman from the Batman & Dracula trilogy); another describes him as a half-human, half-bat creature (similar to the Man-Bat); and lastly, one describes him as a combat robot who can leap tall buildings in a single bound.
 At the end, Batman pursues the Man in Black to the skate park and captures him with the help of the fourth street kid.
 The fourth kid is able to see what Batman truly is after seeing him sustain injuries by a grenade blast from the battle: a human warrior in a costume.
 He then proceeds to tell his experience about seeing Batman to his friends after Batman disappears.